ASUS-AICS/LibMultiLabel/docs/cli/flags.rst

 The config file is a yaml file, examples may be found in `example_config <https://github.com/ASUS-AICS/LibMultiLabel/tree/master/example_config>`_.
 In the config file, each key-value pair ``key: value`` corresponds to passing the flag ``--key value``.
-The following example sets the data directory in the config file
+The following example sets the training data path in the config file

 .. code-block:: yaml

-    data_dir: path/to/data
+    train_path: path/to/data

 For an option with multiple values, it can be specified as a list